 Motivated undergrads who are would like to learn more about getting involved in research should send me an email.

-I've worked with many excellent undergrad and masters students at UW.
-Most recently, I have worked with students in CSE:
+I've worked with many excellent undergrad and masters students at UW and CMU.
+Currently, I am working on research projects with:

 Early in my PhD, I led an HCDE Directed Research Group with undergrad and masters students from HCDE and CSE rotating in and out of the team over several quarters:

 I have also mentored high school students in computer science competitions.